 10) Host Trivia Nights

 Number 10 is to host trivia nights.
 And I got to be honest, this isn’t the greatest idea right now for obvious reasons.
-Restaurants are in shambles, everyone’s having a hard time.
+Restaurants (the different website builders for restaurants may be able to help them by the way) are in shambles, everyone’s having a hard time.
 But generally speaking, this is a pretty simple business.
 What you do is you find restaurants that are having issues getting people into the door at certain times of the week.

 You then contact them and you say, “Hey, I’m willing to run a trivia night for you, and it’ll cost this much money—give it a shot!”
 And usually, when they start advertising that, they’ll see a return on it, because more people are coming in not for anything else other than the trivia that they’re doing.
 And then they order their food and drinks and enjoy it.